bairul6154/apcsa-freedom-project/entries/entry06.md

 ```
 What this code does is take the position of the first mesh (given by their x,y,z coordinate) and subtract the position of the second mesh.
 The `.length()` at the end measures the *vector* created after subtracting the two meshes. <br>
-All in all, in simplified terms, think of this code as vector or line that connects the center of 1 object to the center of the seocnd object
+All in all, in simplified terms, think of this code as a vector or line that connects the center of 1 object to the center of the second object
 , and then take the measurement of its length.

 This code is helpful because by adding together the measurements of the distances between meshes, the computer can understand the shape that is created.